m4theus4ndr4de/house_rocket/README.md

 <li>The season was considered an important variable to find the best moment to sell the house.</li>
 <li>The median price was considered a better metric to evaluate if the house should be purchased because the mean value can vary considerably
 if a house in one region is priced much higher than other houses.</li>
+<li>The median price per zipcode was also considered to set the selling price.
+Houses with a price below the median have 30% profit and houses above the median have 10% profit.</li>
 <li>The price per square foot of the living area was the variable analized to buy or not the house</li>
 <li>The values equal to zero in the column yr_renovated correspond to hoouses that were never renovated.</li>
 <li>The price column represents the value at which the house was advertised for sale.</li>